 If you’re a girl, don’t believe the stereotypes that say programming is only for boys – come along and join the other girls who already come to CoderDojo Brighton!

-We’re currently accepting registrations: simply fill out this form to register to attend.
+Simply fill out this form to register to attend.
 It’s completely free!

 Remember to bring a laptop with you and a parent if you are under 13.